What You Need to Know and Do About the LastPass Breach

 Updates to the LastPass story…

-• March 2023: It turns out a simple software update applied any time in the past three years would’ve prevented the LastPass hack.
-Always run your WordPress updates!
+March 2023: LastPass reveals that a simple software update applied to that employee’s home computer at any time in the past three years would’ve prevented the biggest data breach in history — theirs.

 What Should Have Happened at LastPass